Japan's prospective PM keeps up calls for bold BOJ stimulus

 "I'm very worried.
 Japan's economy has become addicted to fiscal and monetary morphine," Ryutaro Kono, chief Japan economist at BNP Paribas, told the seminar after Abe spoke.

-"Deflation is only a consequence of low growth," he added, criticizing politicians for leaning on fiscal and monetary policy and delaying much-needed structural reforms.
+"Deflation is only a consequence of low growth," he added, criticising politicians for leaning on fiscal and monetary policy and delaying much-needed structural reforms.

 (Reporting by Leika Kihara; Editing by Michael Watson & Kim Coghill)